robvanbakel/gotiny-sdk/README.md

 ### Create GoTiny link

-To create a new GoTiny link, pass the long url as an argument in the `gotiny.set()` function
+To create a new GoTiny link, pass the long url as an argument in the `gotiny.set()` function.

 ```js
 const gotiny = require("gotiny")